Post Hole Concrete Calculator

 Formula & Method

-Concrete volume = hole volume (π × radius² × depth) minus post volume (π × radius² × depth), converted to cubic feet, then divided by bag yield.
+Concrete volume = hole volume (π × radius² × depth) minus post volume (π × radius² × depth), then divided by bag yield.
+Enter hole and post dimensions in inches (lb bags) or centimeters (kg bags).

 Example Calculation